Rusal seeks debt deal to escape possible default

 By Polina Devitt and Polly Yam

-The company's earnings have been hammered by low aluminium prices, which in 2013 fell back to levels last seen in the aftermath of the financial crisis.
+The company's earnings have been hammered by low aluminum prices, which in 2013 fell back to levels last seen in the aftermath of the financial crisis.

 Rusal won a court ruling against the London Metal Exchange (LME) on Thursday derailing plans that could have depressed prices further by bringing more metal currently tied up in warehouses on to the market.

-Yet the market remains oversupplied, weighing on price expectations - and Rusal, with a net debt of $10.1 billion (£6 billion), is one of the most indebted Russian metals and mining firms.
+Yet the market remains oversupplied, weighing on price expectations - and Rusal, with a net debt of $10.1 billion, is one of the most indebted Russian metals and mining firms.

 "Management does not expect to complete these negotiations before 31 March 2014, which is when the financial covenants will be next tested and a breach of certain existing financial covenants will result unless a waiver is obtained from the syndicate beforehand," the company added.